salvaKaraka/Portfolio/src/content/posts/First-post.md

 ---
-title: "Wlcome to my Blog!"
+title: "Welcome to my Blog!"
 date: "2024-01-18"
 subtitle: "This marks my inaugural blog post.
 While it might serve as a temporary placeholder, expect more meaningful content in the coming days.
 Stay tuned!"
 tags: